JaredWorrick/html-challenge/03-Python/3/Activities/09-Stu_AddingMoreToTheRepo/README.md

 * Delete the new folder.
 * Add, commit, and push the changes again.

-© 2022 edX Boot Camps LLC.
+© 2022 Trilogy Education Services, LLC, a 2U, Inc. brand.
 Confidential and Proprietary.
-All Rights Reserved.
+All Rights Reserved